cvravi9/Benchmarking_SVCs/Original_Data_Comparision/Original_Somatic_Data_Comparision/README.md

 bcftools view -i 'SS ~"2"' First-Original.vcf > First-Somatic.vcf
 ```

-* The value for SS is 2 because the Somatic Status value for Germline is 2.
+* The value for SS is 2 because the Somatic Status value for Somatic is 2.

-* By executing this command, two Germline VCF files from the Original VCF files can be obtained.
+* By executing this command, two Somatic VCF files from the Original VCF files can be obtained.

 * These vcf files are then compared using the command